wso2/docs-ob-toolkit-uk/en/docs/try-out/payment-initiation-flow.md

 a single user or multiple users.
 Only the first user/PSU will be able to authorize or stage the payment-order consent through the open banking solution and other PSUs have to authorize through the bank’s online portal.

-For an ASPSP to check the authorisation type, the payment initiation request should define the MultiAuthorisation object, which is optional as per the [Open Data API specification of OBIE](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/999426309/Payment+Initiation+API+Specification+-+v3.1.1#PaymentInitiationAPISpecification-v3.1.1-MultipleAuthorisation).
+For an ASPSP to check the authorisation type, the payment initiation request should define the Authorisation object, which is optional as per the [Open Data API specification of OBIE](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/999426309/Payment+Initiation+API+Specification+-+v3.1.1#PaymentInitiationAPISpecification-v3.1.1-MultipleAuthorisation).

 ### Generating user access token